SeerathB/labs/ad/README.md

 # Attaching Windows 11 to Windows Server Domain

 I created two VMs in VirtualBox, one with Windows Server 22 and the other with Windows 11.
+I configured the Windows server ass the domain controller and attached windows 11 to this domain.
+I ran into several issues and was able to troubleshoot to make this home lab work.
 I created multiple users in active directory to mimic organizations.

 ![image0 (6)](https://github.com/user-attachments/assets/cf097b8d-5ccb-4e8f-a590-24f77dd0d81a)